tarball0/pylyric/README.md

-# bard
+# lyric finder
-A curses application to view and manage lyrics
+A python script to view and manage lyrics

 **Dependancies**